Freedom Lane: Extended Pilot

 “That old biddy did hard time?”
 Da’Quarius said, looking up.

 “Oh yeah,” Paulie said with a wide smile on his face.
-“Did eight years up in Havenville Women’s.
+“She did eight years up in Havenville Women’s Pen.
 How do you think she got to be such a tough old bull dagger?”

 “Damn,” Da’Quarius said.
 “I shoulda known.”

 “She’s had it rough after our father got plugged for squealin’ on his boss and his entire crew,” Paulie said.
 “The rest of our family turned their backs on her after she hooked up with Rose, but that happens to a broad in prison, ya dig?”